mathiasmantelli/Programming_Exercises/README.md

 # Programming_Exercises
-Here are my solutions for the problems of programming challenges from [URI Online Judge](https://www.urionlinejudge.com.br/judge/en/login).
-They are identified by their ID.
+Here are my solutions for the problems of programming challenges from [URI Online Judge](https://www.urionlinejudge.com.br/judge/en/login) and [CodeForces](https://codeforces.com/).